-This compound gets its name from the fact that these pads no longer contains asbestos, a material that could dissipate heat easily but was also found to be carcinogenic.
+This compound gets its name from the fact that these pads no longer contain asbestos, a material that could dissipate heat easily but was also found to be carcinogenic.
 Shortly after this, the use of asbestos was no longer permitted.

 On the bright side, these pads are cheap and easy on the rotors.
 If you manage to wear a set quickly, getting another won’t be heavy on your pocket.

 Since the material is soft, you’ll probably spot some extra residue on your wheels.
 This isn’t a deal-breaker but it’s something that you should keep in mind.

 NAO brake pads are usually the factory choice for a lot of car manufacturers.
 This means when you replace your aging brake pads with a set of these, you won’t find a big difference.

 Another thing is that since NAO brake pads are silent (especially in comparison to the metallic brake pads), using these on a laidback daily driver makes complete sense.
 They provide adequate stopping power in most everyday driving scenarios.

 On the downside, these pads aren’t great in extreme temperatures, which renders them ineffective both in harsh winters and when the driving conditions are more demanding — like on a track day.